chefk5/products-app/README.md

 ```
 npx expo start
 ```
-Then follow the screen instructions
+Then press i to run on ios

 ### Running tests
 ```